 The Drought Management Plan outlines the various demand and supply side drought response actions that should be employed at various stages during an extended drought period.
 The Plan outlines Council's restriction policy and documents backup supply sources and emergency supply options.
-Implementing a Drought Management Plan ensures that a structured and transparent approach is taken for ongoing management of drought impacts on the Uralla and Bundarra town water supplies operated by Uralla Shire Council (USC)
+Implementing a Drought Management Plan facilitates a structured and transparent approach for the ongoing management of drought impacts on the Uralla and Bundarra town water supplies operated by Uralla Shire Council (USC).

-The fundamental objectives of preparing and adopting a Drought Management Plan are to minimise the risk of the community running out of water, and ensure there is always sufficient water available to satisfy the basic community needs in Bundarra and Uralla.
+The fundamental objectives of preparing and adopting a Drought Management Plan are to minimise the risk of the community running out of water, and to provide sufficient water storages to satisfy the basic community needs in Bundarra and Uralla.